RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning Based on Emotional Information: Affective analysis

-We show the statistics values and distribution of labels and embeddings in this Appendix.
+We show the statistics values and distribution of labels and embeddings in this Section.
 In Figures \ref{fig:EIocAMT} to Figure \ref{fig:EcPHEME}, the y-axis represents the distribution of labels within the intention class indicated on the x-axis.
 The affective analysis on COCO has been done by ConspEmoLLM \cite{liu2024conspemollm3}.

-\section{The results from different domains in the AMTCele dataset and the results from different topics in the PHEME dataset.
-(Table \ref{tab:differentdomainsAMTCele} and Table \ref{tab:differentdomainsPHEME})}
+The figures show that most fake information convey more negative sentiments/emotions and less positive emotions compared to real categories\footnote{Rumours are a complex category, encompassing true rumours, false rumours, and unverified rumours.
+Due to space constraints, a detailed analysis is not provided here.
+Nevertheless, different types convey different affective information.}.
+Figure \ref{fig:3DvisualizationAMT1} and Figure \ref{fig:3DvisualizationPHEME1} present the 3D visualization of affective embeddings on AMTCele and PHEME respectively.
+Table \ref{tab:statisticsvaluesreg2} shows the statistics values of EIreg and Vreg on PHEME and COCO.